 Keith Maxie graduated with a BA in mathematics from The University of Texas at Austin in 1967.
 He attended Yates High School in Houston and was an excellent student, but his parents lacked the means to send him to college.
 The Evan E. Worthing Scholarship Fund awarded Keith an academic scholarship, and he was able to attend UT.
 Keith, who participated in ROTC during high school, continued in college and received a ROTC scholarship his sophomore year.
 During college Keith met his future wife, Alice, who was also a UT student.
 Keith and Alice dated for two years before marrying and starting a family.

-Ira and Muriel Maxie
+Keith and Alice Maxie

 Because only one Worthing scholarship was available per family, and Keith was the oldest child, his parents worked very hard, sometimes two or three jobs, to make sure that each of their children received a college education.
 They passed their love for music on to their children, who are now passing it on to their own children, grandchildren, and students who they teach.